garylirocks/quickrefs/microsoft-entra-id.markdown

   - Groups **synced from on-premises Active Directory** can be managed only in on-premises Active Directory.
   - Other group types such as **distribution lists** and **mail-enabled security groups** are managed only in Exchange admin center or Microsoft 365 admin center.
 - There is a flag determining whether a group can be assigned "Entra Roles"
+  - Does NOT affect Azure RBAC role assignments
 - Group owners
   - Owners could be users or SPs, not a group
   - When an SP creates a group, it will be added as the owner automatically